TheComputerizer/The-Impossible-Library/README.md

 # The-Impossible-Library
-This is the multiversion branch (THIS BRANCH IS WIP AND HAS NOT BEEN RELEASED YET)

 This mod was originally made to offer mod devs methods for doing things that are typically thought of as impossible, hacky, tedious, or maybe even require a third party java library.
 It now additionally serves as an API that can be used to _**load and run**_ mods on multiple versions & mod loaders.

 ## Supported Versions
 The status indicators are as follows:
 - BROKEN → The API has been implemented in this version, but it is not yet able to load.
 - FUNCTIONAL → There are no known major issues specific to this version.